In response to a request for comment, a Microsoft spokesperson offered the following statement, emphasising the upgraded tools available in Paint 3D:

 Some creatives have come out in opposition, saying that they still use MS Paint to resize images and perform basic edits.

-Microsoft isn't abandoning Paint without an alternative: Paint 3D is the 2017 version of the classic Paint, with advanced 3D modeling and drawing capabilities.
-You can create Pixar-like characters onscreen and more easily visualize how you might want to remodel a room.
+Microsoft isn't abandoning Paint without an alternative: Paint 3D is the 2017 version of the classic Paint, with advanced 3D modelling and drawing capabilities.
+You can create Pixar-like characters onscreen and more easily visualise how you might want to remodel a room.